 This is luxury children’s shopping at its finest – but what more would you expect in Paris!

 Overlooking a French formal garden, each of the eight history-steeped reception rooms is impeccably decorated with a fairytale theme: baby wear is showcased in little hospital nursery cribs (just imagine dressing your baby in Bonpoint from day dot!), a gigantic log cabin with chairs and teensy tables is available for little fashionistas to settle in and draw up their own designs (or just play with the toys) while parents finalise purchases, while a roomy cafe and small terrace offer a place for enjoying some delicious treats either before or after the retail experience.
+If you are too in to some fashion shopping, you should check out this post with a menstyle1.com leather briefcase review.

 Now an international phenomenon with over 80 stores worldwide, Bonpoint was established by Marie-France Cohen and this flagship store opened in 2006 under the creative directorship of Christine Innamorato, who succeeded Marie-France in 2005 after its sale in 2003.